 UNH Dining Services provides students, faculty and staff with a variety of healthy, tasty options at almost any hour of the day or night.
 With nine retail and three dining hall locations and a variety of payment options they have something to fit any appetite or budget.

-By focusing on four educational areas, hall staff help students engage and learn about social justice, citizenship, healthy living and academic success.
+By focusing on four educational areas, hall staff help students engage and learn about health and wellness, inclusion and equity, academic, career, leadership, and campus involvement.